uluk001/hitchhiker/README.md

 pip install -r requirements.txt
 ```

-2. Fill `config.json` with your bot token and cities.
+2. Fill `config.json` with your bot token, database connection string and cities.

 3. Run the bot: